 For many people though, it is an unusual tradition and can be hard to understand what they are doing - so in our latest blog we take a good look at what's involved in the Highland Games.
 Once you've read this - maybe you'll have the confidence to take part in the future!

 What are the Highland Games?

-The most well-known of these feats of strength is the Caber Toss – where the participant carries a tree trunk that is normally around 19 feet high and weighs about 175 pounds which they then toss in the air.
+The aim of the game is simple - participants lift the wooden pole and then toss it in the air.
 The objective is for the caber/tree trunk to be tossed end over end away from the person and should fall in the 12 o’ clock position.

 The Hammer Throw is another event that can test the strength and athleticism of the competitor.
-They will whirl a weighted ball (between 16 and 22 lb) attached to a handle that’s 4 feet in length, usually made from wood over their head whilst they stand in a fixed position.
+They will whirl a weighted ball (between 16 and 22 lb) attached to a handle that’s 4 feet in length, usually made from wood, over their head whilst they stand in a fixed position.
 Once they have reached a sufficient momentum they will launch over the shoulder for distance.

-There are loads of other events too such as the weight throw, weight over the bar and maide leisg, in order to ascertain a winner of proceedings.
+There are loads of other events too; such as the Weight Throw, Weight Over the Bar and Maide Leisg, in order to ascertain a winner of proceedings.
 It’s quite the spectacle and tends to be a large reason for why people attend the games.

 The music feature of the games comprises a large gathering of pipe bands, for the uninitiated that would be the bagpipes.
 The bands will predominantly play together at the start and the end of the ceremony, with favourites such as Amazing Grace and Scotland the Brave played.
 The pipe bands will also compete against each other as well as solo pipers and smaller ensembles in competition.